By Kathee Mierzejewski

 One of the better tips for growing watermelon is that if you live in the north, you should start early varieties in the house and plant transplants instead of planting the seed directly into the soil.
 Watermelons prefer sandy loam soil over others.
 Growing watermelons also requires space, as the plants are vines and take up a lot of room.

-Another of the tips for growing watermelon I’ve heard is that the transplanted watermelon seedlings should be planted by themselves two to three feet apart.
-You should definitely include seven to ten feet between rows.
+Another of the tips for growing watermelon is that the transplanted watermelon seedlings should be planted by themselves 2 to 3 feet apart.
+You should definitely include 7 to 10 between rows.
 The plants should be started indoors and then put outside, but don’t start them too early because large growing watermelon seedlings don’t do well when transplanted.

 When thinking about how to grow watermelons, you want to be sure that you keep the area free from weeds.
 A good, shallow hoeing is best.
 You do not want to disturb the roots, and you certainly don’t want to cut any shoots off the main plant.